jeffstride/CSS360Template/report/report-part1.md

 ## Risks
 > IMPORTANT: See the added document `details_on_risk.md` for details on this difficult section.
 >
 > Consider what risks your product and company will be exposed to.
-Steer clear of the generic risks that are present in virtually all products.
+Do not generic risks that are present in virtually all products.
 Zero in on the risks that are specifically important or especially difficult to the product/team.
 Consider the severity of the consequences, and list out only the most important.

 ## SDLC
 > You are creating a tailored (and likely hybrid) SDLC that is designed to **manage the risks that matter the most**.
 Thoroughly describe your process, do not just name a model.